cometapp/engine/content/article2/main.md

 between the output of one or multiple convolutional layers and their original input with an identity mapping.
 In other words, the model is trying to learn a residual function which keeps most of the information and produces only slight changes.
-Consequently, patterns from the input image can be learnt in deeper layers if it's not too much transformed yet.
+Consequently, patterns from the input image can be learned in deeper layers if it's not too much transformed yet.
 Moreover, this method doesn’t add any additional parameter and doesn’t increase the computational complexity of the model.
 This model, dubbed "ResNet", is composed of 152 convolutional layers with 3x3 filters using residual learning by block of two layers.
 Although it got a top-5 error rate of 4.49% over the 2012 ImageNet challenge (less than the Inception V3), the ResNet model has won the 2015 challenge with a top-5 error rate of 3.57%.